 - you want every extra fraction of sleeve length

 The Flex has magnets, but the placement isn’t ideal.
-They’re only on one face, so you have to orient it, and it protrudes a bit when stored.
+They’re only on one face, so you have to orient it in a certain direction, and it protrudes a bit when stored.
 Still better than no magnets, but it’s not as clean as the Pro Magnet.

 I’ve heard people say the magnets are weak.
-That hasn’t been my experience.
-Mine actually hold very well.
+That has not been my experience.
+My Flex collars actually hold very well.

 Usability